 - Public computer spaces open, though they may look different and have time limitations to follow safe physical distancing requirements.

-- Remote Technology Help appointments are available with Sarie by calling the Athens Public Library at (740) 592-4272.
+- Remote Technology Help appointments are available with Sarie by calling your local library.
 Share your preference for using Google Meet, Zoom, or phone, and Sarie will contact you to set up an appointment.

 - At-Home Library Service continues with safety precautions.